Approximate Euclidean shortest paths in polygonal domains: Approximate shortest path amid convex polygons

-Noting that the complexity of $CH(S_i)$ is upper bounded by the complexity of $P_i$, to achieve the efficiency, for every $1 \le i \le h$, our algorithm uses {\it corepolygon} $Q_i = CH(S_i)$ in place of $P_i$.
-Let $\Omega$ be a set comprising of corepolygons corresponding to each of the polygons in $\cal{P}$.
-Then $\Omega$ is the {\it sketch of $\cal{P}$}.
-The following Lemmas show that we can achieve a $(1+\epsilon)$-approximation amid $\mathcal{P}$ while using the sketch of $\mathcal{P}$.
+For every $1 \le i \le h$, our algorithm uses {\it core-polygon} $Q_i = CH(S_i)$ in place of $P_i$.
+For any single point obstacle $P_i$ in $\calP$, the core-polygon of $P_i$ is that point itself.
+The patch construction procedure guarantees that each polygonal obstacle in $\cal P$ is partitioned into patches such that the core-polygon that correspond to every obstacle in $\cal{P}$ is valid.
+Let $\Omega$ be the set comprising of core-polygons corresponding to each of the polygons in $\cal{P}$.
+The set $\Omega$ is called the {\it sketch of $\cal{P}$}.
+The following lemmas show that $\Omega$ facilitates in computing a $(1+\alpha\epsilon)$-approximation of the geodesic distance between any two given points in $\cal{F(P)}$.